How ABC Delivers Meaningful Outcomes in ABA Therapy

 We evaluate progress at intake, during treatment, at discharge, and through follow-ups.
 Progress is measured through standardized assessment tools, observations during treatment, and feedback from the family.

-Real results: 86% drop in challenging behaviors
+Real ABA results: 86% drop in challenging behaviors

 Many families worry about behaviors that affect their child’s health and safety, such as self-injury (e.g., biting, head-banging), aggression, property destruction, and elopement (wandering away).
 To address these, we work with families to create individualized behavior intervention plans.
 One of our goals is to help children reduce challenging behaviors by at least 80% within their first year of ABA therapy.